chhsgithub/EdgeNotes/README.md

 ****
 # Done
-- Settings to enable fonts or someting else.
+- Enable to change font and appear time.
+- Sync between Windows.

 ****
 # To do